 - Reported on your T2125 Statement of Business or Professional Activities tax form

-To calculate annual self-employment income, sum the total gross business revenues from sales of goods/services, contracts, fees, etc. After that, review records to add up all revenue sources and amounts.
+To calculate annual self-employment income, sum the total gross business revenues from sales of goods/services, contracts, fees, etc. After that, review the records to total all revenue sources and amounts.

 Investment and Other Income